Undergraduate Student Paper Competition

 WINNERS AND ASA

-Winners are encouraged to attend the 2023 annual meeting of the American Sociological Association with travel support from Alpha Kappa Delta.
-In order to receive the travel support portion of the award, paper winners must attend the Distinguished Lecture.
+Winners are strongly encouraged to attend the 2024 annual meeting of the American Sociological Association with travel support from Alpha Kappa Delta.
+In order to receive the travel support portion of the award, paper winners must attend the AKD Awards Ceremony and Distinguished Lecture.

 WINNERS AND ASA HONORS PROGRAM